 Five Tips on How to deal with fall allergies

 Below are a few recommendations our team can suggest in finding a solution to the symptoms of your seasonal allergies:

 - Mold removal.
 Pollen isn’t the only problem that can contribute to seasonal allergies.
 Oftentimes, mold in the home may be a common offender.
 Search the house for areas of high humidity and warmth to look for the signs of mold, and seek mitigation as soon as possible.

-- Consider hard surfaces in the home.
+- Transition to hard surfaces in the home.
 Carpet, curtains, and furniture can trap allergens easier than harder surfaces, including blinds, shades, and hardwood floors.
 These surfaces are easier to clean and can lessen indoor allergies dramatically.

 - Regularly change HVAC air filters.
 Air filters for your HVAC should be changed at least every 90 days, or more often if you have severe allergies.

-Call the ENT and Allergy Centers of Texas today
+Call the ENT & Allergy Centers of Texas Today

-If you find that you spend your fall season struggling with allergies, it’s a good time to speak to our team of professionals about options for reducing or eliminating the symptoms for a better quality of life.
-Our team can be reached by calling (972) 984-1050 and visiting one of our several office locations throughout Plano, Allen, McKinney, and Celina, TX.
+If you spend your fall season struggling with allergies, it’s an excellent time to speak to our team of professionals about options for reducing or eliminating the symptoms for a better quality of life.
+Our team can be reached by calling (972) 984-1050 and visiting one of our several office locations throughout North Texas.
 We are always accepting new patients for evaluations to help them experience their best life—and find relief for seasonal allergies!